|Chewing the fat with the old school.Gary Crittenden, Dromana Estate, Mornington Peninsula, Victoria|

 Campbell Mattinson draws the curtains and shows us a view of wine in the Gen Xers’ world

 Laura.
 I was talking to Laura.
 She’d just got a new job and she was telling me about it: “Don’t know if it’s exactly what I want to do but I’m going to do it for 12 months, then I’m going to try to get a transfer to the Seattle office and hopefully then bum around in Europe for a while and then I think I’m going to come home and set up an e-commerce business.”
+Look into these award winning websites to learn the secret of setting up e-commerce business successfully.

 “What about Dylan?”
 I said.
 I mean, I had to ask.